Great Books To Read By Black Authors

 Black literature encompasses a wide range of genres, from fiction and non-fiction to poetry and drama.
 To get a well-rounded understanding of Black literature, start by exploring different genres and styles.

-For example, you might begin with a classic novel like Toni Morrison's "Beloved," a haunting and powerful story about the legacy of slavery.
+As an example, you might begin with a classic novel like Toni Morrison's "Beloved," a haunting and powerful story about the legacy of slavery.
 Then, you could move on to a non-fiction work like Michelle Obama's "Becoming," a memoir that offers a candid and inspiring account of her life and career.

 Next, you might explore poetry with Maya Angelou's "I Know Why the Caged Bird Sings," a collection of autobiographical essays that capture the struggles and triumphs of growing up Black in the American South.
-Finally, you could delve into drama with August Wilson's "Fences," a play that explores themes of family, race, and the American Dream.
+Finally, you could get into drama with August Wilson's "Fences," a play that explores themes of family, race, and the American Dream.

 Read Widely and Diversify Your Sources